yaziciceyda/DuBois-Challenge/README.md

 ## 2025

 A goal of Du Bois's exhibition in 1900 was to demonstrate the economic development Black people since emancipation in 1865.
-One hundred and sixty years later, in 2025, this year's challenge will focus on visuals dealing with _Ecomomics_.
+One hundred and sixty years later, in 2025, this year's challenge will focus on visuals dealing with _Economics_.

 ## 2024